ashu122112/WatchList-Application/README.md

 INSERT INTO roles (name) VALUES ('ROLE_USER');

 Running the Application
 Clone the repository:

-git clone https://github.com/your-username/watchlist-app.git # Replace with your actual repo URL cd watchlist-app
+git clone [https://github.com/your-username/watchlist-app.git](https://github.com/your-username/watchlist-app.git) # Replace with your actual repo URL cd watchlist-app

 Build the project:

 mvn clean install

 Run the application:

 mvn spring-boot:run

 The application will start on http://localhost:8080.

 Troubleshooting
 "Add a README" still showing on GitHub: If you've pushed the README.md file but GitHub still prompts you to add one, ensure the README.md file is located directly in the root directory of your repository, not inside a subfolder.
 Sometimes, a browser cache refresh (Ctrl + F5 or Cmd + Shift + R) might also be needed.

+README formatting is incorrect on GitHub: This usually means the Markdown syntax, especially code blocks (enclosed by triple backticks ```), is not correctly parsed.
+Ensure you copy the content exactly as provided, and that there are no extra spaces or newlines immediately before or after the triple backticks.
+Save the file with UTF-8 encoding.

 🖥️ Usage
 Access the Application: Open your web browser and navigate to http://localhost:8080.

 Register: Click on the "Register" link to create a new user account.
 After successful registration, you will be redirected to the login page.